 Who Can File a Wrongful Death Claim in Oregon?

 Some states allow the family members of the deceased to file a claim for wrongful death.
-In Oregon, however, the only person who can file a lawsuit is the personal representative (sometimes known as the “executor”) of the estate.
+In Oregon, however, the only person who can file a wrongful death lawsuit is the personal representative (sometimes known as the “executor”) of the estate.
 If the deceased had prepared a will, a personal representative would have been named there.
 In the absence of a will, or if the named representative is unavailable, the court will appoint someone in the following order:

 - The deceased person’s surviving spouse or nominee